Economics (ECON)

 Prerequisite(s): MATH 1310 or MATH 1220, ECON 2200 and ECON 2220, each with a "C" (2.0) or better, or permission of instructor.

-ECON 4730 ECONOMICS OF ENTREPRENEURSHIP (3 credits)
+ECON 4750 BEHAVIORAL AND EXPERIMENTAL ECONOMICS (3 credits)

 ECON 4770 SPORTS ECONOMICS (3 credits)